IP-CAM/RozetkaPay-Express-Checkout-OC-v.2.1.x/README.md

-# RozetkaPay Express checkout opencart-2.1
+# Buy with RozetkaPay checkout opencart-2.1